tdiprima/threejs-playground/docs/Zoom into corner with tween.md

 // Tween
 let tweenGroup = new TWEEN.Group();
-let targetZoom = 2; // Adjust the desired zoom level const topRightCorner = new THREE.Vector3(7, 7, 0); // Adjust the values according to your scene
+let targetZoom = 2; // Adjust the desired zoom level const topRightCorner = new THREE.Vector3(0.5, 0.5, 1); // Adjust the values according to your scene

 function updateCamera() {
+  // But you don't need all this crap.
+The original was enough.
   // Calculate the offset based on the target zoom and the size of the viewport const offset = new THREE.Vector3();
   const frustumHeight = 2 * Math.tan((camera.fov * Math.PI) / 180 / 2) * camera.position.z;